 The main working block is positioned in the center of the screen.
 The activity chart contains all the important information about the client's affairs.
 For the convenience of the employee, this can be easily sorted and filtered.
 It's simple and quick to navigate through the chart and switch between the tabs of activity status that are displayed above.

-This kind of design and architecture is so simple and transparent that the employee is able to perform his/her daily tasks quickly and without any struggle.
+This kind of dashboard UI design and architecture is so simple and transparent that the employee is able to perform his/her daily tasks quickly and without any struggle.
 The end result benefits the clients as well because the speed of request processing is increased significantly.

 'Client verification' is one of the most frequently used options among employees who serve clients daily.
 It's important for it to be easily and quickly accessible, as well as secure, because the client's personal data are being processed.
 Mike has stressed the importance of it by making the button stand out from the overall stillness.
 It was achieved by the use of bright amaranth¹ so as to stand out from UI's overall colour palette.
 This clever accent serves to capture the banking employee’s attention without being exaggerated, and it fits perfectly into the overall quiet and peaceful style of this banking back-office design.